retrogrand/LogosOS/README.md

 - **Content (Reasoning Engine):** The system values outputs that are fit for purpose—plans, explanations, or decisions that meet explicit adequacy criteria.

 This triad turns “meaning” from a vibe into a contract.
-Each pass through the **Logos Loop** checks the three gates and records which failed (if any), escalating accordingly:
+Each cycle through the **Nexus Prism** checks the three gates and records which failed (if any), escalating accordingly:
 **Recalibrate → Restructure → Revise.**

 **MOM** therefore unifies the three subsystems.
 It gives each one a shared rule for when information becomes meaningful and how to adapt when it fails.
 It is the bridge between the Logos philosophy and the engineering runtime.

-In practice, Logos OS treats meaning as a governed flow, not a guess:
+In practice, LogosOS treats meaning as a governed flow, not a guess:
 difference (Δ) becomes significance only when it survives **Context, Contact, and Content.** [Ci09, Ce06]

 ---

 ## Section 3: The Semantic Runtime Subsystems

-To operationalize relational intelligence, Logos OS centers around three interlocking subsystems.
+To operationalize relational intelligence, LogosOS centers around three interlocking subsystems.
-Together, they form the **semantic runtime kernel**—the part of the system responsible for memory, meaning, and method.
+Together, they form the **Nexus Prism** a **semantic runtime kernel**—the part of the system responsible for memory, meaning, and method.
 Each maps directly to one gate of the **Model of Meaning (MOM)**.

 ---